allanschwartz/WhatIMade.Today/rev_engr_C/reverseengineering.md

 Once these tools arrived, I created the first assembly listing of the entire binary.
 However this listing still looked like a giant blob without symbols, or branch-point labels.
 Nonetheless, I was thrilled to see source code, albeit assembly.
 Here is portion of that first assembly listing: [reference/cfn.asm](reference/cfn.asm)

 Where to start?
 So I started at the beginning, the first instruction was branch to the entry-point, `_start`, the C-startup code.
 Then `_start` calls the `main()` of the Bridge micro-kernel.
 Good, I had written this code about 9 years before.
 Lets see if I recognize any of it.
 I remembered key details about the Bridge micro-kernel.
-It had a important data-structure called `SYSINIT`, comprised of `SYSTBL`  structures.
+It had an important data-structure called `SYSINIT`, comprised of `SYSTBL`  structures.
 By carefully tracing the code, I found `SYSINIT`, and on the way deciphered many hex addresses into symbols.

 **![](https://lh3.googleusercontent.com/TqJnj8WFfGtObbDJB9WFsnZxtOyF_nbwfSpEbrJuBjNKvgao_SjNYwVoVNjF_FW_XJSSF4GvtdOhkAbogt_pR7PYE21aOa1WduNU4qSQ3N3RhXND4XKPxhFwNBzbo2f_aqIgFW1B)**